 We are regularly updating this page to provide you with links to help and advice for individuals and businesses in Somerset.

-COVID-19 – New National Restrictions from 5 November to suppress the spread of coronavirus.
+COVID-19 – New National lockdown: Stay at Home 4th January 2021.
 Find out what rules are now in place HERE.

 CCS Agent Response Call Back

 CCS Village, Community and Carers Agents provide confidential, practical community-based solutions for people, wherever they are in Somerset.
 During this COVID-19 emergency, our CCS Agents are still providing their regular service via telephone or email, and are a key point of contact within the community – especially if you do not know who to turn to.